DaleAshnaMartis/Data-Modelling-with-Postgres/README.md

 The data resides in two main directories:</br>
 <b>Songs metadata</b>: collection of JSON files that describes the songs such as title, artist name, year, etc </br>
 <b>Logs data</b>: collection of JSON files where each file covers the users activities over a given day
-However, this cannot provide an easy way to query the data</br></br>
+However, this cannot provide an easy way to query the data</br>

 <b>The Goal</b></br>
-The purpose of this project is to create a Postgres database and ETL pipeline to optimize queries to help Sparkify's analytics team.
+The purpose of this project is to create a Postgres database and ETL pipeline to optimize queries to help Sparkify's analytics team

 <b>Database & ETL pipeline</b>
 Star Schema